Designs for Sport · Ingredient Science

 Magnesium

-A cofactor in 300+ enzymatic reactions — governing ATP synthesis, neuromuscular signaling, protein synthesis, and sleep quality in athletes.
+A cofactor in over 300 enzymatic reactions — governing ATP synthesis, nerve signaling, muscle relaxation, and restorative sleep quality.

 Mechanism of Action